-The Dependent Daycare FSA covers dependent daycare expenses that allows you (or you and your spouse, if married) to work or look for work, or allows you to work and your spouse to attend school full-time.
-The care may be provided inside or outside of your home and may include things like daycare, before-and after-school programs, and summer day camp.
+The Dependent Daycare FSA covers dependent daycare expenses while you (or you and your spouse, if married) work or look for work, or while you work and your spouse attends school full-time.
+The care may be provided inside or outside of your home and may include things like before-and after-school care, nursery school and summer day camp.